Skip to main content

 In our previous examples we made use of some of Hydroflow's operators.
 Here we document each operator in more detail.
 Most of these operators are based on the Rust equivalents for iterators; see the Rust documentation.

-Maps: cast, enumerate, identity, inspect, map, _upcast, poll_futures, poll_futures_ordered, py_udf
+Maps: enumerate, identity, inspect, map, py_udf

 Simple one-in-one-out operators.